rVladq/spotify_idle_play/README.md

-# Play music in the background for [Discord](https://discord.com/) activity display.
+# Automatically play music in the background to be displayed on [Discord](https://discord.com/)'s activity bar.